themattmayfield/filemaker-webdirect-record/README.md

 - this form has an email input and a submit button.
 Notice the form does not have an action or method.
 - also I have a script that includes a JavaScript file.
 Your path and name of file can be whatever you like, but do create a JavaScript file and include it.

 2. Below is what goes in the javascript file you just created.
 There are a few things I want to explain that took me a while to figure out.
+So PLEASE READ
+- where we create the variable session, make sure you fill out the url properly with the host being prefixed with "https://".
+- also in session.Authorization it is going to have the work Basic followed by the base64-encoded string of your account name and password of the database sepereated by a colon which looks like...
+"Basic accountname:password".
+So if your account name is "admin" and your password is "admin" your authorization should look like below.
+You can find out the base64-encoded string of your account name and password by some online converter.
+Documentation of this is in the FileMaker 18 DATA API Guide https://fmhelp.filemaker.com/docs/18/en/dataapi/#connect-database_log-in
 -

 ```javascript
 //---// Data needed to Create SESSION.
 IMPORTANT to pull token from response //---//